 Global Entry Renewal Timeline: How Long Does It Take?

-- No interview required: 2-14 days (some approvals happen within hours)
+- No interview required: 2–14 days (some same-day approvals)

 Factors that affect your timeline: